webianks/msgs/README.md

 # Note
 Note that its not a messenger app replacement and It doesn't have any special feature.
-This projects acts as implementation of various apis.
+This project acts as implementation of various sms apis.

 # License
 ```